Vin Cronin: Coaching

-In 1942, Cronin became the head boy's basketball coach at Somerville High.
+In 1942, Cronin became the head boys' basketball coach at Somerville High.
 His teams won the Tech Tourney five times (1942, 1943, 1944, 1945, and 1949), the state championship twice (1944 and 1949), and the New England title once (1949).
 Many of his players went on to play in college, including Tony Lavelli and Ron Perry.
 In 1949, he became the head coach of the Boston University Terriers men's basketball team.
 He compiled a 23–29 record over his three seasons with the Terriers.
 While at BU, Cronin studied for his bachelor's degree in physical education, which he received in 1952.

 After graduating, Cronin became a teacher in the Somerville school system.
 In 1953, he returned to coaching at Mission High School in Roxbury.
 In 1954, he was hospitalized with a "stimulated nervous condition" and on the advice of his doctor, gave up coaching.
 He retired from the Somerville Public Schools in 1977.